Shouldn’t We Have Rape Abortion Exceptions to Help Victims?

 As the pro-abortion group “Religious” Coalition for Reproductive Choice (RCRC) says, “Opponents of abortion rights walk a fine line within their own movement when they condone any abortion.
 Based on their own definition, they are guilty of being accessories to ‘murder’ in certain circumstances by accepting rape and incest exceptions.”1

-Does Abortion Help the Rape Victim?
+Do Rape Abortion Exceptions Help the Victim?

 As reformed abortionist Bernard Nathanson has so eloquently stated:

 Rape is a heinous, ineradicably humiliating act of violence imposed upon a defenseless woman.
-The key word is “ineradicable,” for the destruction of the innocent human being created as a result of that act can never eradicate the unspeakable emotional and psychological residue of that rape.
+The key word is ineradicable, for the destruction of the innocent human being created as a result of that act can never eradicate the unspeakable emotional and psychological residue of that rape.
 To the contrary, it can only compound the residue with another deadly act of violence.2

-Former rape counselor Sandra Mahkorn, M.D., says:
+As former rape counselor Sandra Mahkorn, M.D., says:

-The central issue then should not be whether we can abort all pregnant sexual assault victims, but rather an exploration of the things we can change in ourselves, and through community education, to support such women through their pregnancies.
-The “abortion is the best solution” approach can only serve to encourage the belief that sexual assault is something for which the victim must bear shame ― a sin to be carefully concealed.3
+The central issue then should not be whether we can abortion all pregnant sexual assault victims, but rather an exploration of the things we can change in ourselves, and through community education, to support such women through their pregnancies.
+The “abortion is the best solution” approach can only serve to encourage the belief that sexual assault is something for which the victim must bear shame – a sin to be carefully concealed.3

-How Many Abortions Due to Rape Are There?
+How Many Abortions Due to Rape are There?

 Since pro-abortionists and the corrupt media exclusively emphasize the “hard cases,” they have persuaded the public that the number of women obtaining abortions for rape is huge.
 A national Wirthlin poll found that the average respondent’s guess at the number of abortions committed for rape and incest was 21% of the total number of abortions in the United States.4